jbcodeforce/ML-studies/docs/coding/pytorch.md

 ### GPU

-On Linux need the Cuda (Compute Unified Device Architecture) library for Nvidia GPU.
+On Linux, we need to use the Cuda (Compute Unified Device Architecture) library for Nvidia GPU.
 See [AWS deep learning container](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/what-is-dlc.html).
+For Mac it is `mps`

 Here is sample code to set the mps to access GPU (mps for Mac) for tensor computation